Head Injury Compensation Claims

 A head injury, clearly, may inhibit the victim from making a claim for compensation due to reduced ability to make good judgments.
 In this situation, friends and relations may need to make more overt efforts to assist the victim in the claim process.
 A good solicitor can also assist an incapacitated victim to make a successful claim.

-Head Injury Compensation
+Head Injury Claims * and Compensation

 The Personal Injuries Board estimates that compensation for a minor skull fracture or brain injury is approximately €23,300.
 For major skull fractures and/or brain injury, their indicated range of compensation is approximately €129,000.